Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \subsection{Assortativity}

-The placement of a blindfold over the eyes of the monkey did not change the assortative coefficient of the graphs significantly (see Fig.8).
-Small changes were observed on each frequency band, but no remarkable alteration in the dynamic behavior occurred due to the placement of the blindfold (eyes open and closed).
+The placement of a blindfold over the eyes of the monkey did not change the assortative coefficient of the graphs significantly (see \hyperlink{FIGURE8}{$Figure \cdot 8$}).
+Small changes were observed in each frequency band.
+However, no significant alteration in the dynamic behavior occurred as a result of blindfolding the macaque (eyes open vs. closed).

 \end{multicols}

 \begin{multicols}{2}